learn-academy-2021-charlie/week-3-assessment-christophermackey/interview-questions.md

   Your answer: `this` is used to access informatin within a class.

   Researched answer: `this` is  a javascript keyword that refers to the object it belongs to.
-It allows us to access information